puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_documentation.markdown

 ##Reference

-Generally, unless your module is very small (only 1 - 4 classes or defined types (defines)), the **Reference** section should have a small table of contents that first list the public classes, defines, and types of your module and then list the private classes, defines, and types.
+Generally, unless your module is very small (only 1 - 4 classes or defined types (defines)), the **Reference** section should have a small table of contents that first list the public classes, defines, and resource types of your module and then list the private classes, defines, and resource types.
 You should include a brief description of what these items accomplish in your module.
 If you are feeling productive, it is nice to provide a link to each listed item.

 ~~~
 ##Reference

 ###Classes

 ####Public Classes
 *[`pet::cat`](#petcat): Installs and configures a cat in your environment.

 ####Private Classes
 *[`pet::cat::install`](#petcatinstall): Handles the cat packages.
 *[`pet::cat::configure`](#petcatconfigure): Handles the configuration file.
 ~~~